AnyChart/docs.anychart.com/Appearance_Settings/Background.md

 In this tutorial we will explain in details how to configure background in AnyChart charting framework.

 You can configure the background of the whole chart or labels, tooltips, data plot, and so on.
-In all these cases you should use the **background** method of the element - for example, {api:anychart.charts.Cartesian#background}background(){api} allows adjusting the background of Cartesian charts.
+In all these cases you should use the {api:?entry=background}background(){api} method of the element - for example, {api:anychart.charts.Cartesian#background}background(){api} allows adjusting the background of Cartesian charts.

 Background consists of fill, stroke and border corners.
 These elements are configured by combining **background()** with {api:anychart.core.ui.Background#fill}fill(){api}, {api:anychart.core.ui.Background#stroke}stroke(){api}, and {api:anychart.core.ui.Background#corners}corners(){api}.